 - Making sure that you get the most current promotions to save you money!

-If booking with a Disney Travel Agent sounds like the right thing for your family, make sure to contact me!
-Better yet, go ahead and fill out my custom travel request form and let’s start planning your epic Disney World vacation.
+If booking with a Disney Travel Agent sounds like the right thing for your family, make sure to contact me, and let’s start planning your epic Disney World vacation.

 DIY your Disney Planning

-If you plan to stay off property, I recommend checking out Expedia to see what is available in the Orlando area outside of the Disney Resorts.
+If you plan to stay off-property, I recommend checking out Expedia to see what is available in the Orlando area outside of Disney Resorts.